What types of squirrels can you find in Colorado?

 Lifespan: They experience severe mortality during their first year, as only about 20% of babies survive.
 For individuals that survive the first year, the average lifespan is still only 2.3 years, with a maximum lifespan of 8 years.
 Predators include bobcats, coyotes, hawks, owls, foxes, American Martens, and Canadian Lynxes.

-The American Red Squirrel is widespread across Colorado and easy to identify when compared to other squirrel species.
+The American Red Squirrel is widespread across western Colorado in the mountains and is easy to identify when compared to other squirrel species.
 As the name suggests, they have a reddish color and white belly that makes them easy to distinguish.
 Size-wise, they are both MUCH smaller than both gray and fox squirrels but larger than chipmunks.

 American Red Squirrel Range Map